Treatment (the Program)

 The AARC Model

 AARC provides hope for those who are facing the worst crisis of their young lives.
 AARC takes an exceptional approach that treats young people in a way that reflects the exceptional challenges of youth.
-We call our approach bio-psycho-socio-spiritual because it takes into account the totality of teenage experience.
+We call our model bio-psycho-socio-spiritual because it takes into account the totality of teenage experience.

 BIOLOGICAL: Abstinence is integral to the program.